-It is a proven fact that business owners and SEO experts put their extreme efforts to get their website ranked on the 1st page of the search result pages of Google Search Engine.
+It is a proven fact that business owners and SEO experts put extreme efforts into getting their websites ranked on the 1st page of the search result pages of Google Search Engine.

-However, there are some competitors which are ranked lower and performing a negative SEO strategy using unethical and unnatural ways against the high-ranking sites.
-This can have a long-term impact on the websites ranking in Google
+However, there are some competitors which are ranked lower and perform a negative SEO strategy using unethical and unnatural ways against the high-ranking sites.
+This can have a long-term impact on the website ranking on Google

 That means it is very important to remove spammy backlinks that could negatively affect your website rankings and its authority.
 Before we understand how to remove spammy backlinks, let’s know the process to find these spam links.